Andonome/lk/writing/vim/subs.md

 ---
-title: "vim search"
+title: "find and replace"
-tags: [ "vim", "search" ]
+tags: [ "vim", "search", "replace", "find" ]
 requires: [ "vim basics" ]
 ---
 Search for the next and or previous occurrence of the word under your cursor with `*` and `#`.